Israel–Vietnam relations

 Relations between the two nations are generally friendly and stable.
 Vietnam has expressed its interest in boosting defense ties with Israel.
-There are also many Vietnamese working in Israel, and Israel has also delivered humanitarian aid to Vietnam in several occasions.
+There are also many Vietnamese working in Israel, and Israel has also delivered humanitarian aid to Vietnam on several occasions.
 According to reports, some 2,000 Vietnamese students study in Israel.
-Israel and Vietnam also cooperate in such fields as agriculture, information technology and biotech, and cultural exchanges between the two countries are quite extensive.
+Israel and Vietnam also cooperate in such fields as agriculture, information technology, and biotech, and cultural exchanges between the two countries are quite extensive.
 Vietnam is Israel's largest trading partner in Southeast Asia.

 History

-In 1946, future Israeli Prime Minister David Ben-Gurion and North Vietnam's Politburo chairman Ho Chi Minh stayed at the same hotel in Paris, and became very friendly.
-Ho Chi Minh offered Ben Gurion a Jewish home-in-exile in Vietnam.
-Ben-Gurion turned the offer down, telling Ho Chi Minh: "I am certain we shall be able to establish a Jewish Government in Palestine."

-From 1977 to 1979 the State of Israel permitted approximately 360 Vietnamese refugees to enter the country.
+Between 1977 and 1979, the State of Israel allowed approximately 360 Vietnamese refugees to enter the country.
 The most well-known rescue operation took place on June 10, 1977 in which an Israeli freighter ship called the Yuvali, en route to Taiwan, sighted the passengers.

 Vietnam and Israel established diplomatic relations on July 12, 1993.
 Israel opened its resident Embassy in Hanoi in December 1993, with David Matnai appointed as the first Ambassador to Vietnam.

 The first resident Vietnamese ambassador to Israel was Đinh Xuân Lưu, who presented his credentials to Israeli President Shimon Peres on July 8, 2009.
 The ambassador operates out of an embassy at 4 Weizman Street in Tel Aviv, Israel, a first since the establishment of diplomatic relations in 1993.
 The previous ambassador was a non-resident ambassador, operating from Cairo.
 At their meeting, President Shimon Peres told the new ambassador: "I congratulate the Vietnamese government on their decision to establish an embassy in Israel.
 The establishment of an embassy opens a new era in the relationship of the two countries."

-Since the establishment of diplomatic relations, the two countries have frequently conducted reciprocal visits at various levels, and have strengthened ties in such fields as business, education, culture, technological cooperation and agriculture.
+Since establishing diplomatic relations, the two countries have strengthened ties through reciprocal visits and collaborations in business, education, culture, technology, and agriculture.
 The visits arranged by the Israeli government included those of delegations comprising entrepreneurs and businessmen, academic groups, journalists, artists and musicians, legal workers, and so on.

 In January 2010, Luu said that it was key for Israel to increase its cooperation with Vietnam via its strong wherewithal in high-potential high-tech areas such as information technology, aerospace, and biological technologies applied to agriculture to boost farming productivity, which were important areas in Vietnam's modernization.
 In September 2011, he and Vietnamese Ministry of Defence Deputy Minister Lieutenant General Truong Quang Khanh led a working delegation from the defense ministry in a visit to Israel.
 In July 2012, he spoke of strong ties between Vietnam and Israel, and the possibilities for initiating future partnerships.